📃 July 2015 release notes

 <object>

 element represents an external resource such as a PDF or SVG document.
-It was historically used for plugins such as Shockwave Flash.
-Learn more. -
+It was historically used for plugins such as Shockwave Flash. - Object: Objects in JavaScript are collections of key-value pairs.

 OES_element_index_uint